-- a) Be managed sufficiently to prevent mastitis and maintain air quality. - b) Be devoid any material or objects that can cause injury, e.g., large pieces of rock, gravel, or wood. - c) Consist of smooth, uniform substrate. - d) Be maintained at a level that enables cattle to easily step into the feed alley.
-Therefore, bedding must be less than 8 inches (20 cm) below the base of the feed alley. - 2.
-Uniform airflow must be accomplished in the barn to avoid the congregation of cattle in higher-airflow areas and consequential buildup of manure. - 3.
+- a.
+Producer must provide a written and implemented plan that requires that bedding: - 1.
+Be managed sufficiently to prevent mastitis and maintain air quality. - 2.
+Be devoid any material or objects that can cause injury, e.g., large pieces of rock, gravel, or wood. - 3.
+Consist of smooth, uniform substrate. - 4.
+Be maintained at a level that enables cattle to easily step into the feed alley.
+Therefore, bedding must be less than 8 inches (20 cm) below the base of the feed alley. - b.
+Uniform airflow must be accomplished in the barn to avoid the congregation of cattle in higher-airflow areas and consequential buildup of manure. - c.
 Cow cleanliness must be monitored daily and recorded weekly.
-Refer to Appendix 5 for proper hygiene scoring. - 4.
-Stocking density must meet E 20 and be in accordance with climate variations across regions to maintain bedding of sufficient quality.
+Refer to Appendix 5 for proper hygiene scoring. - d.
+Stocking density must meet E 20 and be informed by climate variations across regions to maintain sufficient quality bedding.